Come and meet us

 Seminars and workshops enable you to discuss and develop your understanding of topics covered in lectures in smaller groups.
 You will also be able to meet your personal tutor.
 Timetabled learning may fall between 9am and 9pm depending on your courses and tutorials.

-A common first year across Engineering courses results in large lecture groups of 100+ students.
-However, in order to enhance your learning experience, practical class sizes typically vary from 5 to 30 students depending on the module.
+Common first year modules across Engineering courses results in large lecture groups of 100+ students.
+However, in order to enhance your learning experience, practical class sizes typically vary from 10 to 30 students depending on the module.
 Similarly, tutorials operate in the same way as practical sessions with class sizes varying according to the nature of the module being studied.

 At university, you must develop the ability to work more independently than you have done before.
 In the early stages of the degree, you will receive a higher level of support from module leaders and personal tutors.
 In years 2 and 3, you will need to demonstrate an increasing ability to build upon material delivered in lectures and laboratories through independent reading.
 Greenwich graduates should be able to think and work independently, analytically and creatively to solve problems.